emmanuellaAk/MyApp/README.md

 *Employs SafeAreaView for iOS compatibility.
 *Integrates Ionicons for forward navigation icons.

-##Transaction Component
+## Transaction Component
--The Transaction component is a reusable component to display individual transaction details in the transaction list.
+- The Transaction component is a reusable component to display individual transaction details in the transaction list.

 *title: The name of the transaction.
 *section: The category or section of the transaction.